Prag8855/aab/content/guides/german-health-insurance.md

     If you are young, healthy and well-paid, private is usually better *and* better than public.
 I save around €600 per month.
 - **Faster doctor appointments**
     It's much easier to see a specialist.
 You get an appointment in days instead of weeks.
 You can try it yourself.
 Go on [Doctolib](https://www.doctolib.de/), and find a doctor appointment with public, then private health insurance.
-- **Better treatment**
+- **Better treatments**
     Private clinics usually have better service.
-Doctors are more patient.
-They take the time to listen to you.[^25] They also prescribe the best treatment instead of trying cheaper options first.
+Doctors take the time to listen to you.[^25] They also prescribe the best treatment instead of trying cheaper options first.
 - **You choose your coverage**
     Your insurance can cover dental care, travel health insurance, special medication and special treatments.
 You can pay more to get the best coverage.
 If you want to pay less, you can get lower coverage and choose a high [deductible](/glossary/Selbstbeteiligung).[^17]
 - **You pay less when you don't use it**